pallets/flask/docs/patterns.rst

 .. admonition:: Circular Imports

-   Every Python programmer hates it, and yet we just did that: circular imports (That's when two module depend on each one.
+   Every Python programmer hates them, and yet we just added some: circular imports (That's when two module depend on each one.
 In this case `views.py` depends on `__init__.py`).
 Be advised that this is a bad idea in general but here it is actually fine.
 The reason for this is that we are not actually using the views in `__init__.py` and just ensuring the module is imported and we are doing that at the bottom of the file.